 The Academy Trust is a company limited by guarantee (company number 09017776) and an exempt charity.
-The Trustees of the charity are the Board of Directors of the company, chaired by Sir Roger Fry CBE.
+The Trustees of the charity are the Board of Directors of the company, chaired by Ben Williams.

-The committees which report to the Board are Finance, HR & Audit (chaired by Ben Williams) and Education & Standards (chaired by Di Smith).
+The committees which report to the Board are Finance, HR & Audit (chaired by Dan Taylor) and Education & Standards (chaired by Di Smith).

 The Local Governing Bodies (LGBs) of the academies report to the Board under the terms of our Scheme of Delegation.
 The areas of focus for LGBs are standards, safeguarding and stakeholder engagement.
 For the membership of the LGBs please see individual academy websites via the links at the bottom of the home page.

 The KGA Board of Directors comprises:

 Mr Ben Williams

 Ben Williams has extensive experience in the financial industry and is a Managing Director and member of the European Operating Committee at JP Morgan's Private Bank where he has worked for over 20 years.
 Ben has been a trustee of King's Group Academies since 2017.

 Ben chairs the Board of Trustees for King’s Group Academies.

 Michael Cooper has had a distinguished career in education in England in both the independent and maintained sectors, as well as in Schools overseas in Europe in Africa and Asia.
 After a Headship of a 1,200 pupil secondary school in East Sussex he became Principal of the British School in the Netherlands, a 3-18 school on four sites with 1,400 pupils on the roll.
 From there he returned to the UK as Head of The Latymer School, Edmonton, London, with 1,350 pupils including a sixth form of 440.
 He has been a governor of Middlesex University and is currently Chair of the Peninsular Learning Trust, a MAT in Cornwall.